saranzafar/Eating-React/README.md

 ## Folder Structure

-Folder Structure in every folder sohlud be slihtel different from this.
+Folder Structure of each folder may be slightely different from this.

 ```plaintext
 .